BSc (Hons) Nursing (Mental Health)

 Meeting professional standards

-Because our degree is accredited by the Nursing and Midwifery Council, you will be eligible to register and practise as a nurse as soon as you graduate.
+Because our degree is accredited by the Nursing and Midwifery Council, you will be eligible to register and practise as a nurse as soon as you graduate, as long as you meet the NMC’s requirements.
 At every stage of the course, you will draw on our long-established links with health and social care employers.

 You’ll cover the core areas which are essential for mental health nursing, including biological sciences, pharmacology studies, psychological and sociological aspects of health care, evidence-based practice and research, integrated practice, professional, legal and ethical studies, and leadership and management.